iremkapucuoglu/p4b-website/content/en/posts/2021-11-10-xpreneurs-incubator.md

 We want to use XPRENEURS to optimize our existing business model and develop a targeted sales strategy.
 In addition, we want to exchange ideas with like-minded founders and connect with valuable contacts.

 With our coach Leo we have broken down our goals into smaller milestones and can therefore approach them iteratively.
 Among other things, we have already hired new team members and revised our pricing strategy.
 We are looking forward to our next milestones that we will reach together with XPRENEURS and would like to thank all participants, coaches and mentors for their support.
-Special thanks go to our coach [Leo](https://www.linkedin.com/in/juanleonardo/) and our two mentors [Bernd Bäzner](https://www.linkedin.com/in/bernd-baezner-34a78/) and [Martin Johann Fröhlich](https://www.linkedin.com/in/martin-johann-fröhlich-68543599/) for their active support.
+Special thanks go to our coach [Dr. Juan Leonardo Martínez](https://www.linkedin.com/in/juanleonardo/) and our two mentors [Bernd Bäzner](https://www.linkedin.com/in/bernd-baezner-34a78/) and [Martin Johann Fröhlich](https://www.linkedin.com/in/martin-johann-fröhlich-68543599/) for their active support.

-See you at Demo Day!
+See you at the Demo Day!